Home Gym Setup: Essential Equipment Under $200

 #1 — Resistance Bands (~$12)

 Resistance bands are arguably the most versatile piece of home gym equipment you can own.
-They add resistance to squats, push-ups, rows, and dozens of other movements.
+They add resistance to squats, push-ups, rows, and dozens of other movements — and they travel anywhere.

 Fit Simplify Resistance Loop Bands (5-Pack)